tron-latam/milligram-tronweb-starter/README.md

 This starter provides a minimal setup for a fast and clean starting point.
 It intends to enable anyone to quickly get hands on Solidity, TronBox and TronWeb.

-It consists of a simple votins system which enables any Tron address to vote a single time over a predefined set of candidates.
-It is ready to be deployed to the test net with minimal setup.
+It consists of a simple votinh system that enables any Tron address to vote a single time over a predefined set of candidates.
+It is ready to be deployed into the test net with minimal setup.
 Hope you enjoy!

 ## Getting Started